PROJECT OVERVIEW

 Final design

-After successful validation through user testing, I finalized designs for the Payroll page, the Run Payroll flow, and the Payroll Journal Report.
+After successful validation through user testing, I finalized designs for the Set Up flow, the Payroll page, the Run Payroll flow, and the Payroll Journal Report.

-In the Run Payroll flow, I reduced cognitive load and streamlined the process by leveraging progressive disclosure and prepopulating key data (i.e., employees, pay rate, hours, taxes, payment method) based on setup information.
+In the core Run Payroll flow, I minimized cognitive load and streamlined the process by using progressive disclosure and prepopulating key information (such as employees, pay rates, hours, taxes, and payment methods) based on setup data.

 To see the design in a greater detail, you can view the prototype.